Nalinc/impossible/index.md

 - Fly a water jet

 ### Miscellaneous
 - Be an Extra in a movie
+- Buy a Telescope
+- Learn Astrology
+    - and prove it wrong
 - Get something named after me
 - Leave a Rs 1000 tip at a restaurant
 - Learn to sing or dance